AOEpeople/aoe_technology_radar/README.md

 ## Open points

-* static build necessary?
+* static build necessary? -> for SEO necessary
-* measure file sizes necessary?
+* dotenv necessary? -> Could be necessary for other companies
-* dotenv necessary?
+* measure file sizes necessary? -> no
-* check browsers necessary?
+* check browsers necessary? -> no
-* copy public folder necessary?
+* copy public folder necessary? -> no
-* specific webpack configurations necessary?
+* specific webpack configurations necessary? -> no